3rd edition as of August 2022

 The frequency and intensity of these panic attacks vary widely among individuals.
 Some people report panic attacks occurring once a week for months on end, others report more frequent attacks multiple times a day, but then experience weeks or months without any attacks.
-The intensity of symptoms also varies among individuals, with some patients experiencing nearly all symptoms and others reporting only 4, the minimum required for the diagnosis.
+The intensity of symptoms also varies among individuals, with some patients experiencing four or more symptoms (full-symptom) or less than four (limited-symptom.
 Furthermore, individuals report variability within their panic attack symptoms, with some panic attacks presenting with more symptoms than others.
-At this time, there is no identifying information (i.e., demographic information) to suggest why some individuals experience panic attacks more frequently or more severe than others (APA, 2013).
+To be diagnosed with panic disorder, the individual must present with more than one unexpected full-symptom panic attack (APA, 2022).

 You should have learned the following in this section: